Welcome to Crescent School's Admissions Update e-newsletter.

 This latest issue is packed with news to give you a feel for school life, details of forthcoming events which are open to prospective pupils and their families and helpful advice about the admissions process for Crescent School.

-If you have any feedback, comments or queries or need further information, please do email the team at admissions@crescentschool.co.uk or call our Registrar, Helen Morley, on 01788 523851.
+If you have any feedback, comments or queries or need further information, please do email the team at admissions@crescentschool.co.uk or call our Registrar, Becky Witcomb, on 01788 523851.

 Preview